wlerin/feralfilehosting/Feral Wiki/Other software/Using Transdroid to Control rTorrent - Deluge - Transmission From Your Android Phone/readme.md

 **Port:** `443`

+**Important note:** Transdroid 2 this is under Advanced Settings as the option "Port number".

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Using%20Transdroid%20to%20Control%20rTorrent%20-%20Deluge%20-%20Transmission%20From%20Your%20Android%20Phone/rutorrent/rutorrent.host.png)

 **SCGI Folder:** `/username/rtorrent/rpc` (case sensitive and where username is your Feral username)

+**Important note:** Transdroid 2 this is under Advanced Settings as the option "Folder".
+Set the `SCGI` path there.

 You need the `/` at the beginning and no trailing slash.